Extension DGAs and topological Hochschild homology: Formal DGAs to -algebras

 \section{Formal DGAs to $H\Z$-algebras}

 This section is devoted to the proof of Proposition \ref{prop formal hzalg} which provides an explicit description of the $HR$-algebra corresponding to a formal $R$-DGA whose homology satisfies the hypothesis of Theorem \ref{thm formal are extension}.
-Using this description, we prove Theorem \ref{thm formal are extension}.
-Furthermore, Proposition \ref{prop formal hzalg} is later used in the proof of Theorem \ref{thm formal topological equivalences}.
+This description provides Theorem \ref{thm formal are extension}.
+Recall that we also use Proposition \ref{prop formal hzalg} to obtain Corollary \ref{prop formal topological equivalences}.

-We work in several different monoidal model categories in this section.
-In each case, we let $\wedge$ denote the monoidal product.
-In particular, we contradict the notation we used in the previous sections and denote the monoidal product of $H\Z$-modules by $\wedge$ instead of $\wedge_{H\Z}$.
+We work in several different monoidal categories in this section.
+When we work in the category of chain complexes or in the category of differential graded algebras, we denote the monoidal product by $\otimes$.
+In all the other cases, we let $\wedge$ denote the monoidal product.
+In particular, we contradict the notation we used in the previous sections and denote the monoidal product of $HR$-modules by $\wedge$ instead of $\wedge_{HR}$.
+In this section, $HR$ denotes the Eilenberg Mac Lane spectrum of a general discrete commutative ring as in \cite[1.2.5]{hovey2000symmetricspectra}.

-Given a DGA $X$ satisfying the hypothesis of Theorem \ref{thm formal are extension}, there is a basis $M$ of $H_*(X)$ provided by this hypothesis such that $M_+$ is a non-negatively graded unital and associative monoid in pointed sets where $M_+$ denotes $M \cup \{ 0\}$.
-With this notation, we denote the homology ring $H_*(X)$ by $R\langle M \rangle$.
-For the rest of this section, let $M$ denote a set obtained in this way.
+Let $X$ be an $R$-DGA satisfying the hypothesis of Theorem \ref{thm formal are extension}.
+Recall from Remark \ref{rem on graded monoid rings} that there is a monoid $M$ in graded pointed sets for which $H_*(X) \cong R \langle M \rangle$ as $R$-algebras where the underlying $R$-module of $ R \langle M \rangle$ is the free graded $R$-module over the graded set $M_{-}$ obtained by removing the base point of $M$.
+Furthermore, the multiplication on $R\langle M \rangle$ is the canonical one induced by that of $M$.
+For the rest of this section, let $M$ denote a monoid in non-negatively graded pointed sets.